oyoclass/python3-doc/doc/modules/sqlite.md

 #### Delete Data from a Table

-Final of the main four operations, we can delete a row of data that is no longer needed.
+Last of the four main operations, we can delete a row of data that is no longer needed.
 Keep in mind that like updates, you cannot undo a delete once it is committed:

 ```python
 import sqlite3